-If He Loses In 2020 Trump Might Tell His Supporters To ‘Take To The Streets,’ Says Longtime Associate
+If He Loses In 2020, Trump Might Tell His Supporters To ‘Take To The Streets,’ Says Longtime Associate

 — PoliticusUSA (@politicususa) May 4, 2019

 Deutsch is not the first person to warn that Trump might simply refuse to leave office in 2020.
-In March, The Intercept‘s columnist Mehdi Hasan hypothesized that the president could indeed refuse to leave the White House, suggesting that it would not be out of character for him to attempt to do so.
+In March, The Intercept‘s Mehdi Hasan hypothesized that the president could indeed refuse to leave the White House, suggesting that it would not be out of character for him to attempt to do so.